wp-plugins/revisionary/readme.txt

 == Changelog ==

 = 1.1.6-dev =
+* Fixed : Quick Edit was not disabled for Page Revisions, usage resulted in invalid revision data
+* Fixed : Revisionary Options were not available when plugin activatated per-site on a Multisite installation
+* Change : For Multisite installation, Revisionary Options Blog/Site captions changed to Site/Network
-* BugFix : Revised Post Title was not displayed in Revisions Manager
+* Fixed : Revised Post Title was not displayed in Revisions Manager
+* Fixed : Various PHP Notices

 = 1.1.5 - 29 June 2011 =
-* BugFix : Markup error in Revisions Manager for Administrators / Editors, especially noticeable in WP 3.2
+* Fixed : Markup error in Revisions Manager for Administrators / Editors, especially noticeable in WP 3.2
-* BugFix : "save as pending revision" checkbox in Publish metabox caused formatting error with IE9
+* Fixed : "save as pending revision" checkbox in Publish metabox caused formatting error with IE9
-* BugFix : Previews did not display post thumbnail or other meta data
+* Fixed : Previews did not display post thumbnail or other meta data
-* BugFix : Previews could not be displayed for past revisions
+* Fixed : Previews could not be displayed for past revisions
 * Compat : WP 3.2 - revision previews did not work
 * Compat : WP 3.2 - preview link not displayed for Pending Revisions in edit.php listing
 * Compat : Builder theme - previews of page revisions could not be displayed